Google Earth: Background

+History

-At the time, Google was finding that over 25% of its searches were of a geospatial character, including searches for maps and directions.
+Around 2004, Google was finding that over 25% of its searches were of a geospatial character, including searches for maps and directions.

 In October 2004, Google acquired Keyhole as part of a strategy to better serve its users.
-Keyhole's Earth Viewer was the foundation for what became Google Earth in 2005 while other aspects of its core technology were integrated into Google Maps.
+Keyhole's EarthViewer was the foundation for what became Google Earth in 2005 while other aspects of its core technology were integrated into Google Maps.

 In 2021, Google replaced its layers feature with a new one on its Google Earth software.
 This replacement consolidated some layers, but also removed some layers and features.

+Google Earth is featured prominently in the 2021 German miniseries The Billion Dollar Code, which serves as a fictionalized account of a 2014 patent infringement lawsuit brought against Google by the German creators of Terravision.
+The series, which was shown on Netflix, is prefaced by an episode of interviews with the ART+COM developers of Terravision and their legal representative.
+One of the co-founders of Keyhole has published a first-hand account claiming to debunk the origins, timelines, and interpretations depicted in the fictionalized miniseries.
+Not shown in the mini-series was that the patent owned by ART+COM and used to challenge Google was completely invalidated after it was shown that another so-called TerraVision, this one at the Stanford Research Institute, predated ART+COM's ideas by several years.